 - Arts Administration majors present a personal statement addressing the following: an experience that contributed to their decision to pursue a degree in arts administration, a description of personal strengths and areas for growth, and future aspirations in professional arts administration, as well as a resumé containing related theatre experience.

 To schedule an introductory welcome interview, please contact Department Chair, Rebecca Morrice, at 724.738.2333 or firstname.lastname@example.org.

 The SRU Theatre Department holds open auditions for all students on the SRU campus!
 Acting emphasis majors must present a prepared monologue, while all other students may audition with materials provided.
 The rehearsal process generally runs 5-6 weeks, with a varied schedule of evening and weekend rehearsals prior to technical rehearsals and the run of the show.

-Students interested in design, stage management, and arts administration production assignments must submit their names during the annual call for assignments during the spring semester.
+Students interested in design, dramaturgy, stage management, and other arts management production assignments must submit their names during the annual call for assignments during the spring semester.
 Students interested in working in the shops or production run and costume crews should contact Department Chair, Rebecca Morrice.